2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 ![image](assets/en/061.webp)

 What is it?
-It's a political movement that demands the organization of labor by law, the nationalization of industries and banks, and the redistribution of wealth through taxation.
+It's a political movement that advocates for the organization of labor by law, the nationalization of key industries and banks, and the redistribution of wealth through taxation.
 Bastiat would now devote all his energy, talent, and writings against this new doctrine, which could only lead to the exponential growth of power and perpetual class struggle.
 Thus, from the first days of the revolution, he contributed to a short-lived newspaper named "La République Française," which quickly became known as a counter-revolutionary journal.
 This was the time when he wrote his pamphlets on property, the state, plunder, and the law.

 On June 27, 1848, the day after a bloody new insurrection in Paris, he dwelt in a lengthy letter to Richard Cobden on the causes that could have led to these events.